 Glyph: A wine glass with a circle in the center

 Tiny, little Pluto manages to be have a miiiiiighty large transit: It takes 30 years for Pluto to move to the next sign, meaning it's broader than a single generation.
 So for me and a huge expanse of other individuals, Pluto is in Scorpio, the very sign it rules over.
 That means we're obsessive, passionate, intense, and a little bit self-involved.

 Each planet rules over different signs—here's what that means for your chart

+Once you know what to look for, you can decipher all sorts of aspects of yourself from your natal chart.
+By knowing where to look, you can uncover what you're like in love (your Venus sign), conflict and problem solving (your Mars sign), and how you communicate (your Mercury placement).
+Past life astrology involves tracing specific natal chart placements to examine what your previous existence was like.
 It bears mentioning that different planets do happen to rule over different signs.
-For example, Venus rules over Taurus and Libra, so if you have a Venus in Libra, you’ll feel very at home when it comes to loving and romance.
-If you’re curious as to which planets and star signs are connected, feel free to check out the graphic below.
-The outer rim is indicative of the star sign’s glyphs, and the inner circle shows what planets they’re attributed to.
+For example, Venus rules over Taurus and Libra, so if you have a Venus in Libra, you'll feel very at home when it comes to loving and romance.
+If you're curious as to which planets and star signs are connected, feel free to check out the graphic below.
+The outer rim is indicative of the star sign's glyphs, and the inner circle shows what planets they're attributed to.